Azure/azure-quickstart-templates/101-sqlmi-new-vnet/README.md

     <img src="http://armviz.io/visualizebutton.png"/>
 </a>

 This template creates a new VNet and deploys a **SQL MI** inside.
-For more information, visit: https://docs.microsoft.com/en-us/azure/sql-database/sql-database-managed-instance
+For **SQL MI** overview visit: https://docs.microsoft.com/en-us/azure/sql-database/sql-database-managed-instance

 ## Important
-SQL MI is still in gated public preview.
-That means that before deploying this template you have to whitelist your subscription as explained here: https://docs.microsoft.com/en-us/azure/sql-database/sql-database-managed-instance-create-tutorial-portal#whitelist-your-subscription
+**SQL MI** is still in gated public preview.
+Before deploying this template you have to whitelist your subscription as explained here: https://docs.microsoft.com/en-us/azure/sql-database/sql-database-managed-instance-create-tutorial-portal#whitelist-your-subscription